patrodriguez108/p2-self-checkout/p2-self-checkout.md

 - What is variable shadowing?

 ?
 Variable shadowing is when a variable within one scope has the same name as a variable within another scope.

+<h1>jQuery</h1>

+- What is jQuery?
+- What does it allow us to do?
+- What are the common types of selectors we can use?

+<h1>Event Handling</h1>

+- What are events?
+- How/Why do we bind events?
+- What is event bubbling?
+- What is event delegation?
+- Why do we need to delegate events?

+<h1>AJAX</h1>

+- What is AJAX?
+- What are the benefits of an AJAX request vs reloading the whole page?
+- What is the $.ajax() jQuery method actually doing for us?
+- What are the common options that can be sent to the $.ajax() jQuery method and what are they used for?
+- When does the done / error callback actually execute?
+- How do we know that we've made an ajax request in our controller?